 The ski towns (Wanaka and Queenstown in particular) also experience high season in winter (June to August).

-Your best bet for backpacking New Zealand on a budget is to visit during shoulder season, so March to May, and September to November.
+The best to visit New Zealand is during shoulder season, so March to May, and September to November.
 The weather is still great (although noticeably less great the further south you are), and you’re going to get fewer crowds and better deals.

 What to Pack for New Zealand